Instant Testing lets you quickly test each new version directly after conversion. For mobile devices, just scan the barcode to open the web page.

 During the installation of SpreadsheetConverter, we install a tiny web server in the development environment that serves the converted web pages to web browsers in the same PC, or to other devices on the same network.

 The built-in server automatically finds a free incoming port, so the port number may change.
-You must open the firewall for all ports that are opened by node.exe, not only the port number it is currently using.
+You must ensure that the firewall is open for all ports that are opened by node-ssc.exe, not only the port number it is currently using.

 These instructions apply to the development workstation, e.g. the PC where you have installed SpreadsheetConverter, if it’s running Windows 8 or Windows 10.